 Note that about 2/3 of this is payments to Social Security, and they should get at least some of that back, eventually.
 Isn’t it remarkable that the federal income tax was negligible with $100,000 in household earnings?

-Multiply their annual tax bill times 10 and they’ll pay just under $100,000 in total taxes on the $1 Million of earned income.
+Multiply their annual tax bill times 10 and they’ll pay just under $100,000 in total taxes on a million dollars of earned income when spread out over a decade.
 They were able to keep about $900,000 of their earned income.

 Earning $1 Million in Four Years